eldoy/waveorb-queue/README.md

-# Waveorb Queue
+# Waveorb Scheduler

-Enqueue jobs for running in the background.
+Schedule jobs for running in the background.

 ### Requirements